rlk/util3d/obj.md

 ## Compilation

 To use this module, simply link it with your own code.
-It requires OpenGL, [GLEW](http://glew.sourceforge.net/), and the [`image`](image.html) utility.
+The renderer requires OpenGL.
+Linux and Windows compilation also requires [GLEW](http://glew.sourceforge.net/), though OSX's native OpenGL support suffices.

-    cc -o program program.c obj.c image.c -ljpeg -lpng -lz -lGLEW -lGL -lm
+    cc -o program program.c obj.c -lGLEW -lGL -lm

+If used only to process OBJ files and not to render them, the OpenGL dependency may be eliminated by defining `CONF_NO_GL`.

+    cc -o program program.c obj.c -DCONF_NO_GL

 ## Quickstart